FIWARE/tutorials.IoT-Agent/README.md

 }'
 ```

-If you are viewing the device monitor page, you can also see the state of the bell change.
+If you are viewing the device monitor page, you can also see the state of the water change.

 ![](https://fiware.github.io/tutorials.IoT-Agent/img/water-on.gif)

-### Opening the Smart Door
+### Activating the Tractor

 To invoke the `start` command, the `start` attribute must be updated in the context.

-#### :one::three: Request:
+#### :one::five: Request:

 ```console
 curl -L -X PATCH 'http://localhost:1026/ngsi-ld/v1/entities/urn:ngsi-ld:Device:tractor001/attrs/start' \